A first appointment should last between 45 and 60 minutes, and will include the following:

 Exercise and Diet

-We will evaluate this with you, and make suggestions or referrals to nutritionists and/or trainers if appropriate.
+We will evaluate this with you, and recommend nutritionists and/or trainers if appropriate.

 Your physician will perform a focused physical examination on your penis and testes.
 In general, you should have a regular (general) physical examination either before or after your appointment.

-Your physician will usually measure the threshold for perceiving vibration of your penis (biothesiometry) as well as perform specialized testing to assess the function of your penis.
+Your physician will usually do a simple and painless test to measure your threshold for perceiving vibration of your penis (biothesiometry).
+He will also perform specialized testing to assess the function of your penis.
 This may include:

 - An ultrasound to measure the blood flow through the penis.

-- A blood test are also done to measure hormone, cholesterol, and glucose status.
+- A blood test to measure hormone, cholesterol, and glucose status.

 Once your physician has completed your evaluation, he will review treatment options with you.
-He will consider these options in light of the history, physical, and specialized testing that has been performed, and of course what preferences you have stated.
+Together, you will consider your options in light of the history, physical, and specialized testing that has been performed, and of course what preferences you have stated.